Pedal Edema: Overview

 4. What does pedal edema indicate?

-Pedal edema (swelling of the foot and ankle) is one of the cardinal signs of congestive heart failure (HF), but it can also be due to other systemic or local conditions such as chronic kidney disease, liver disease, thyroid disorders, venous insufficiency, and venous thrombosis.
+Pedal edema, or swelling of the foot and ankle, can indicate various underlying conditions such as congestive heart failure, chronic kidney disease, liver disease, thyroid disorders, venous insufficiency, and venous thrombosis.

 Whats app Health Packages Book an Appointment Second Opinion